HL7/fhir-consent-management/input/pagecontent/technical.md

 To satisfy the business use cases for consent management, three operations are defined that a consent administration service SHALL support:

 * File Consent
-* Update Consent
 * Revoke Consent

 Along with these operations, consent administration service systems SHALL support searching for consents.
 Finally, a consent administration service SHALL support subscriptions to allow other systems to be informed when consents for a patient have changed.

 ##### File Consent Operation
 The [File Consent Operation](OperationDefinition-file-consent.html) is used to file a consent with a consent administration service.
 The details of the consent are contained in the [Consent](StructureDefinition-FASTConsent.html) instance and any documents that were used to generate the Consent are also included in the operation parameters.
+When filing a consent, the Consent status element **SHALL** be set to 'active'.

 ##### Revoke Consent Operation
 The [Revoke Consent Operation](OperationDefinition-revoke-consent.html) is used to revoke an existing consent with a consent administration service.
 The parameters are a reference to a pre-existing Consent instance along with a reference to the Patient who is the subject of the consent and any supporting documentation for the revocation.
+After a consent has been revoked, the Consent status element for the revoked consent **SHALL** be set to 'inactive'.
+A revoked consent **SHALL NOT** be deleted from the consent management system.

 ##### Searching for Consents
 To support searching for consents, the following search parameters SHALL be supported: